OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/controllers.rst

     .
     .

-and the render method in our controller should return it, but we also support twig engine, therefore you should only return **the template name without extension** in the render method, then the shop will behave in the same way for both smarty and twig templates.
-For example:
+The render method in our controller should return it, but we also support twig engine, therefore you should only return **the template name without extension** in the render method, then the shop will behave in the same way for both smarty and twig templates.

+Example:

 .. code::